What's driving the latest Volkswagen power struggle? - NewsBreak

 WHY ALL THE FUSS?

-Volkswagen, the world’s second largest carmaker after Toyota, is under pressure to adapt to huge industry shifts, most notably the rise of EVs and self-driving cars.
+Volkswagen, the world's second largest carmaker after Toyota (7203.T), is under pressure to adapt to huge industry shifts, most notably the rise of EVs and self-driving cars.

 Both areas are outside the comfort zone of German carmakers, including Volkswagen, who have long dominated the age of internal combustion engines.

-Enter new rivals, particularly Tesla, which have started with a clean sheet of paper and revolutionised production and supply chains.
+Enter new rivals, particularly Tesla (TSLA.O), which have started with a clean sheet of paper and revolutionised production and supply chains.

 "In the world of combustion engines we are leading.
 We're good at that, maybe better than everyone else," Diess told workers on Thursday.
 "But in the new world ... we are facing competition Volkswagen has never seen before."